Contribution to society

 Sustainability

-• We are a member of the Innovative Companies Club of the Estonian Employers’ Confederation, which includes companies that invest at least 2% of their turnover in research and development activities.
+• We are members of the Estonian Chamber of Commerce and Industry and the Estonian Employers’ Confederation.
+We also belong to the club of innovative companies established by the Employers’ Confederation, which includes businesses that invest at least 2% of their turnover in research and development.

 The Responsible Business Forum in Estonia